“Smart” Orthosis Changing Rigidity: Sechenovka Scientists Find a Replacement for Plaster Casts and Fabric Fixators

-At Sechenov First Moscow State Medical University, a "smart" orthosis has been created that can adapt to the degree of a patient's injury.
-The development is ready for practical use and can be manufactured within three days of receiving an order.
+The First Sechenov Moscow State Medical University has created a “smart” orthosis that can adapt to the degree of patient injury.
+The development is already ready for practical use and can be manufactured within three days after receiving the order.

 The device is designed to fix the wrist and ankle joints.
 The principle of operation is based on the use of modern materials with variable rigidity.
 For minor injuries, the orthosis becomes flexible, making it easy to remove.
 In the case of serious injuries, such as fractures, the fixation becomes as rigid as possible.

-The creation process begins with 3D scanning of the patient's damaged body part.
-Then, using 3D printing, an individual model is made that accurately replicates the anatomical features of the person.
+The creation process begins with 3D scanning of the damaged area of the patient's body.
+Then, using 3D printing, an individual model is made that accurately repeats the anatomical features of the person.
 This significantly increases the effectiveness of treatment compared to conventional plaster casts or fabric fixators.

-Also, the orthosis material transmits X-rays, which allows you to take pictures without removing the fixator.
-At the same time, the production cost is lower than traditional counterparts.
+Also, the material of the orthosis transmits X-rays, which allows you to take pictures without removing the fixator.
+At the same time, the production cost is lower than traditional analogues.

 The innovative orthosis opens up new opportunities in the treatment of injuries to the musculoskeletal system, making the rehabilitation process more comfortable and effective for patients.